DivnaP/MovieReviewsClassifier/README.md

 - [LIBSVM](https://www.csie.ntu.edu.tw/~cjlin/libsvm/) is an integrated software for support vector classification.
 Weka and LibSVM are two efficient software tools for building SVM classifiers.
 Each one of these two tools has its points of strength and weakness.
 Weka has a GUI and produces many useful statistics (e.g. confusion matrix, precision, recall, F-measure, and ROC scores).
 LibSVM runs much faster than Weka SMO and supports several SVM methods (e.g. One-class SVM, nu-SVM, and R-SVM).
 Weka LibSVM (WLSVM) combines the merits of the two tools.
 WLSVM can be viewed as an implementation of the LibSVM running under Weka environment.<br>

 - [GSON](http://mvnrepository.com/artifact/com.google.code.gson/gson/2.3.1) is a Java API, developed by Google, used to convert between Java objects and JSON objects
 - [ITEXT](https://github.com/itext/itextpdf) is an open source library that allows you to create and manipulate PDF documents.
+With this library it's enabled users to see report of the sentiment analzye of movie review in PDF format by clicking on the printer icon.
 - [Apache HTTPComponents](https://hc.apache.org/) it's used for API calls to Web Service IDOLOnDemand.The Apache HttpComponents™ project is responsible for creating and maintaining a toolset of low level Java components focused on HTTP and associated protocols.
 In this project we used httpclient-4.5. jar. httpcore-4.4.1.jar, appache-httpcomponents-httpclient.jar, also [commons-logging-1.2.jar](https://commons.apache.org/proper/commons-logging/download_logging.cgi)